Tej-Sharma/tej-sharma/README.md

 ## Hi! 👋

-#### I am Tejas (tay-jus), and I like building cool things with tech and teaching myself new things.
-I've been programming for a while and have worked at numerous different companies and an assortment of projects.
+#### I am Tejas (tay-jus), and I always like building cool things with tech while teaching myself new things.
+I've been programming for a while and have worked on an assortment of projects across different companies.

 Check out my site @ [https://imtejassharma.me/](https://imtejassharma.me/)